 - 3. Students in Distress: In the event that you feel concerned for a student's safety, please connect them to the Wellness Center by walking them over to their office during business hours.
-If it is after hours, please connect the student to The San Diego Access and Crisis Line (1-888-724-7240) or the Suicide Prevention Lifeline (988).
+If it is after hours, please connect the student to the San Diego Access and Crisis Line (1-888-724-7240) or the Suicide Prevention Lifeline (988).
 Once you have connected to the wellness center, the access and crisis line, or the suicide prevention lifeline, please give me a call at 619-849-2381. - 4.
-Attendance: Students are at risk of being de-enrolled from this course in the event that they miss 4 or more class sessions (i.e., if absences exceed 20 percent of class meetings).
-5. Participation: Students must participate in our class discussion times to receive participation credit.
+Attendance: Students are at risk of being de-enrolled from this course in the event that they miss 4 or more class sessions (i.e., if absences exceed 20 percent of class meetings). - 5.
+Participation: Students must participate in our class discussion times to receive participation credit.
 As the facilitation of a small group is an essential component to this course, students risk a one-third grade reduction in this course if they fail to facilitate any of their PSY1001 meetings without prior permission from their instructor.
 In addition, students also risk one-third grade reduction in this course if they fail to participate in 3 or more of their PSY3041 meetings without prior permission by the instructor.
-Missed participation points for 1 missed class session can be made up by submitting responses to the online lecture on stress management by the due date listed in canvas.
-Additional participation points can be made up by participating the last 2 class sessions.
-For each of the last 2 class session attended (i.e., Class 26 or Class 27), students are eligible to receive points to make up one class session.
+In certain extenuating circumstances, alternatives may be provided to make up participation points if permission is obtained from the instructor.
+In certain extenuating circumstances, alternatives may be provided to make up participation points if permission is obtained from the instructor.
 In certain extenuating circumstances, alternatives may be provided to make up participation points if permission is obtained from the instructor. - 6.
-In certain extenuating circumstances, alternatives may be provided to make up participation points if permission is obtained from the instructor. - 7.
 Quizzes: All quizzes are due on Friday by 5pm.
 Students are allowed extensions through Monday at midnight if needed, but students will not be allowed to submit quizzes after a quiz closes on canvas.
-If needed, students can complete the final quiz for this course which will replace their lowest quiz score. - 8.
+If needed, students can complete the final quiz for this course which will replace their lowest quiz score. - 7.
 Reflection Assignments: All reflection assignments are due on Friday by 5pm.
 Students are allowed extensions through Monday at midnight if needed, but students will not be allowed to submit reflection assignments after a reflection assignment closes on canvas.
-If needed, students can complete the final reflection assignment for this course which will replace their lowest reflection assignment score.

-- 9. Papers: Papers must be submitted on time for credit.
+If needed, students can complete the final reflection assignment for this course which will replace their lowest reflection assignment score. - 8.
+Papers: Papers must be submitted on time for credit.
 In certain extenuating circumstances, students may be provided with the opportunity to submit their papers late.
-However, prior permission to submit their papers late must be provided by the instructor and students must submit their papers by the last day of the semester. - 10.
+However, prior permission to submit their papers late must be provided by the instructor and students must submit their papers by the last day of the semester. - 9.
 Data Entry: A check on data entry will be done during the middle of the semester and the end of the semester.
 If students have not sufficiently entered data a reminder will be provided to update canvas.
 If data is not updated within 7 days following this reminder, students will not receive any points for data entry.